adam-rollins/Nand2Tetris-/README.md

 Project 6: Assembler.
 Write an assembler to translate assembly into machine language.
 Assembler is written in Python.

+Project 7: Virtual Machine pt 1: Write a virtual machine translator to translate vm code into assembly.
+This project only handles memory segment and stack arithmetic/logic commands.
+Translator written in python.

+Project 8: Virtual Machine pt 2: Write a virtual machine translaotor to translate vm code into assembly.
+This translator can handle directories worth of vm code as well as function call and program control commands.

 File description:
 .hdl - Hardware Description Language, intended for use with nand2tetris hardware simulator .tst - Test scripts for hdl files